Trip Facts

 Cost Includes

-• Transport, guided visits and entry of the monuments in Kathmandu
+• Guided visits and entry fees of sightseeing sites in Kathmandu with English-speaking Tour guide

-• Private vehicle Kathmandu - Dhunche / Melamchi Pool Bazar to Kathmandu
+• Private vehicle Kathmandu – Syabrubesi / Melamchi Pool – Kathmandu drives

-• Trekking permit /TIMS, and National Park entry fee
+• Trekking permit: TIMS, and National Park entry fee as well as all necessary documents and government taxes

-• Insurance for all staff (including guide, porters, assistant guide)
+• Insurance for all staff (including guide and porters as applicable)

 cost Excludes

-• Personal expenses such as cold drinks, mineral water, alcoholic drinks, telephone, Hot shower etc
+• Personal expenses such as snacks, cold drinks, water, alcoholic drinks, telephone, WiFi/internet access, charging of personal devices, hot showers, laundry service, medications or medical care, etc.

 • Emergency evacuation rescue charge, if needed